 The digital piano is a more affordable, compact and portable alternative to a traditional acoustic piano.
-The primary function of the best digital piano is to replicate the sound of an acoustic piano through similar key action as an acoustic piano.
+The primary function of the a digital piano is to replicate the sound of an acoustic piano through similar key action as an acoustic piano.
 Thanks to the advancement in technology, you can now enjoy playing the piano without spending a fortune.

 There are a lot of advantages of digital pianos, among which the biggest one being affordable prices, followed by the size and portability and also the fact that you can practice at night time or any other time without disturbing neighbors or even other family members.

 With so many kinds of digital pianos available on the market, it is a daunting task to pick the right one.
 Below is some information on how to choose the best digital piano for your particular situation.
 Let's take a look.
 Here are some options for beginners.

 1. Best Digital Piano for Beginners 2017 Comparison

 Check Price on Amazon

 83 lbs 12 oz

 1) Kawai KDP90 Digital Piano Review

 - 88 weighted keys with superb graded hammer action